lvermeulen/nomadify/README.md

 ## Roadmap
 * Dapr support
+* Docker compose support
 * Aspire Dashboard support

 ## Compatibility
-Nomadify was written for .NET 9.0 and .NET Aspire 9.1, but do try it out with the 8.0 versions of .NET and Aspire and let me know.
+Since Aspire is only supported at its latest version, Nomadify was written for .NET 9.0 and .NET Aspire 9.1, but do try it out with the 8.0 versions of .NET and Aspire and let me know.

 ## Thanks
 * [Camel](https://thenounproject.com/icon/camel-4192809/) icon by [Slidicon](https://thenounproject.com/creator/slidicon/) from [The Noun Project](https://thenounproject.com)